wp-cool-tools/quick-featured-images/README.txt

 * Pro version: Added search in post title in 'Default Images'': set default featured image for posts with a specific search string in the title

 = 11.4 =
-Added spanish translation for the main texts of the plugin
+Added Spanish translation for the main texts of the plugin

 = 11.3 =
 * Added in image column: Link to the edit page of the displayed image